luksi1234/hid-stratusxl/README.md

 ### Installation

 The following command will download and install module for RetroPie Setup.
-After installation you can install/deinstall the driver for SteelSerie StratusXL in the Restopie Setup.
+After installation you can install/deinstall the driver for SteelSerie StratusXL in the Retropie Setup.

 Exceute as root:
 ```